 within the enamel

-Wedge-shaped defect Defect in hard tissues of teeth enamel.
+Wedge-shaped defect Defect of hard tissues of teeth enamel.

-Sometimes there may be pain from mechanical, chemical and physical stimuli
+Sometimes there may be pain from mechanical, chemical and physical irritants

 wedge) is located, in contrast to caries, on the vestibular surface of the tooth, at the border of the crown and root.
-The surface of the defect is shiny, smooth, not stained with dyes
+The surface of the defect is shiny, smooth, and cannot be stained with dyes.

 dentin

-Defect in hard tissues of teeth.
-Pain from mechanical, chemical and physical irritants Progressive defects of enamel and dentin on the vestibular surface of the coronal part of the teeth.
-The incisors of the upper jaw, as well as the canines and premolars of both jaws, are affected.
+Defect of hard dental tissues.
+Pain from mechanical, chemical and physical irritants Progressive defects of enamel and dentin on the vestibular surface of the crown of the teeth.
+Incisors are affected upper jaw, as well as canines and premolars of both jaws.

 slightly concave along the depth of the lesion